Constructive reflectivity principles for regular theories: Reflectivity and choice principles

-In a classical meta-theory the construction of $\chase[\theory]{A}$ shows that the category of models for a regular theory is weakly reflective in the category of structures \cite[II.10]{adamek-herrlich-rosicky-tholen}.
+In a classical meta-theory, the construction of $\chase[\theory]{A}$ shows that the category of models for a regular theory is weakly reflective in the category of structures (Ad\'a{}mek et al~\cite[II.10]{adamek-herrlich-rosicky-tholen}).
 That is to say, that any homomorphism from a structure $A$ to a \theory-model $M$ factors (not necessarily uniquely) through $\eta_A:A\to\chase[\theory]{A}$.

 The classical proof of this uses the axiom of choice; it turns out that this is unavoidable.
-We show in this section that various reflection properties for regular theories are in fact equivalent to choice principles in the ambient set theory.
+We show in this section that various reflectivity properties for regular theories are in fact equivalent to choice principles in the ambient set theory.